Rotator Cuff Injuries

 - Age: As you get older, your chance of injury increases due to degeneration and wear and tear on the tendon.

-- Hard Labor Jobs: Construction, painting, carpentry; again jobs that require heavy lifting and repetitive upper extremity use can increase risk of injuring your rotator cuff.
+- Hard Labor Jobs: Construction, painting, carpentry; again, jobs that require heavy lifting and repetitive upper extremity use can increase the risk of injuring your rotator cuff.

 Diagnosis of Rotator Cuff Tears